-The AS4777 MultiPlus-II series units may fail / stop (Error #11 reported on the CCGX) when AC power is connected and the AS4777 relay test is engaged during startup.
+The AS4777 MultiPlus-II series units may fail / stop (Error #11 reported on the CCGX) when AC power is connected and just after the AS4777 grid relay test is conducted.

-There are multiple reasons for this error and this failure mode.
-You need to check through the list per the link above.
+There are multiple reasons for this error and for this ('error 11') failure mode to occur.

-- Ensuring there is no neutral link connecting the input and output sides of the MultiGrid/MultiPlus-II
+- That there is no neutral link connecting the input and output sides of the MultiGrid/MultiPlus-II

-- Ensuring that any 'system bypass' switch installed externally to the Victron system (not, at face value, a bad idea in case of Victron hardware issues in the future) is a double pole switch, so that the neutrals are not connected ‘across’ the MultiGrid due to the presence of the bypass switch.
+- That that any 'system bypass' switch installed externally to the Victron system (not, at face value, a bad idea in case of Victron hardware faults) is a double pole switch, so that the neutrals are not connected ‘across’ the MultiPlus as a side effect of the presence of the bypass switch.

 Note: There are other reasons for Error 11 as well - your 'error 11' may also be because of one of those other reasons noted at the Victron link above - so it is a good idea to work through that entire diagnostic step set provided on the Victron site, if the advice above does not resolve your issue.